 Slade had to relearn to walk after being bedridden for weeks.
 Her many weeks on a ventilator may have contributed to her stomach paralysis, which often causes intense pain, nausea and even vomiting when she eats or drinks.
 Slade weighs 50 pounds less today than before she became pregnant and has resorted to going to the emergency room when the pain is unbearable.
 “Most days, I’m just miserable,” Slade said.

 Her family suffered, as well.
 Like many babies born prematurely, Tristan, now nearly 9 months old and crawling, receives physical therapy to strengthen his muscles.
 At 15 pounds, Tristan is largely healthy, although his doctor said he has symptoms of asthma.

 Slade said she would like to attend family counseling with Zoe, who rarely complains and tends to keep her feelings to herself.
 Slade knows her illness must have been terrifying for her little girl.

 “The other day she was talking to me,” Slade said, “and she said, ‘You know, I almost had to bury you.’”

 Coronavirus pandemic information represents a historic snapshot of fluid events.
-To support the writing of useful articles about COVID-19, ClinicalPosters sells human anatomy posters, scientific posters and other products online.
+To support the writing of useful articles about ob-gyn, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
-Stay safe and A Bit More Healthy.
-Audio may intentionally omit details.
+Visible content is optimized for device size.